tom2almighty/hugo-narrow/README.md

 ### Site Themes

-You can add your desired themes in `~assets/css/theme.css` or `~/assets/css/custom.css`.
-Theme variables need to include styles for both light and dark modes:
+Create a new file in the `~/assets/css/custom/` folder and add your desired themes.
+Theme variables need to include styles for both light and dark modes.

+> [!NOTE]
+>
+> You can also add custom configurations in the `~/assets/css/custom.css` file, but you need to install `tailwindcss`, `@tailwindcss/cli`, and `@tailwindcss/typography` locally.

 ```css
 [data-theme="dracula"] {